Download preconfigured virtual machine image (Courtesy of Dronecode)

 When updating PX4 firmware through QGroundControl, it is not necessary to download a firmware binary separately.
 QGroundControl can do this for you.
 It will upload the latest stable release to your FMU by default, but you can also select the latest development build or a custom binary (.px4 or .bin file).

 The latest stable release of PX4 for the RDDRONE-FMUK66 is also available on the PX4 CI server.
 Several files are available.
-The .px4 files (also available on GitHub) can be used to upload as custom binary in QGroundControl.
+The .px4 files (also available on GitHub) can be used with the custom binary option in QGroundControl.
 J-Link Commander requires a .bin file for writing the software to the board.
 The .elf can be used for debugging purposes.

 The latest development version (unstable) can also be directly downloaded from the CI server.
 Please keep in mind that these builds might be untested and could still include serious bugs.

 A precompiled PX4 bootloader is available for convenience.
 This file will be updated infrequently and usually without notice.
-There is usually no need to update the bootloader.
+There is usually no need to update the bootloader after it is loaded once.

 This GitBook has a guide for programming software using the J-Link debugger.
-The bootloader binary has to be programmed at memory address 0x0 on the RDDRONE-FMUK66.
-There are also instructions for building the bootloader from source.
+The bootloader binary has to be programmed at memory address 0x0000 on the RDDRONE-FMUK66.
+There are also instructions for building the bootloader from source, in case you ever need it.

 Download QGroundControl (Stable release, recommended)